 How to build team morale remotely

 One of the most effective ways to build team morale remotely is to invest resources in virtual team building.
 The following is a short list of ways you can do team building with virtual teams.
-You should consult our list of virtual team building activities for more comprehensive information.
+You should consult our list of virtual team building games/activities for more comprehensive information.

 - Start virtual meetings with icebreaker questions.
 These prompts will help attendees feel more comfortable speaking and sharing their ideas.
 Start with easy icebreakers like each participant’s name, role and dream vacation.
 Then, you can check out our list of ice breaker questions for virtual meetings for more inspiration.
+You could also do quick minute to win it games.

 - Use breakout rooms on virtual conference calls.
 When you do large group video calls, you will find that some attendees are more interested in surfing off to corners of the internet with Facebook friends, breaking news and cute pictures of hedgehogs.
 To engage these defectors, split your call into small group breakout rooms where everyone has a chance to speak and be heard.

 - Make and send videos.
 You can make and send quick selfie videos from your phone.
 Use this tool to create videos to say hi to your team members.
-You can also make “shout out” video that highlight contributions each team member made that week and why it matters.
+You can also make “shout out” videos that highlight contributions each team member made that week and why it matters.

 If you use some of these team building techniques then you will notice an increase in happiness, engagement and productivity for your team.
 There are other benefits of team building too.